awaismemon01/notes/keycloak-notes.md

 ## Provider Patterns
 Keycloak has several Abstract Provider and Abstract Provider Factory classes.
 To implement our SPI we need to extend one of those Abstract classes and **NOT THE CONCRETE CLASSES** because using concrete classes may lead to the service loader not picking up our services despite doing all the configurations correctly.

+## Scopes
+KeyCloak session is request scoped so every request creates a new session.

+Provider Factory is Application scoped, i.e. one instance is created throughout the life of the Application

+Providers are created on demand, session-scoped

+## For Future Reference
+DefaultEmailSenderProviderFactory possible lead for the email verification

+KeyCloak only allows one provider implementation for some SPIs such as Email provider, Database Provider, etc.